rodolfodpk/go-crablet/README.md

 ## 📊 **Benchmark Results**

-For comprehensive performance benchmarks and analysis, see the [Performance Benchmarks documentation](internal/benchmarks/README.md).
+For comprehensive performance benchmarks and analysis, see the [Performance Benchmarks](#performance-benchmarks) section above.